-No doubt when you hear that phrase, you think, “Yeah that is an issue, for someone else, not me!”
-Well, maybe not.
-Just because someone has a conflict of interest does not mean they are doing anything wrong.
-It is merely a recognition that an external interest they hold or activity they participate in might overlap with the roles they have at the University of Louisville.
+If the phrase, “conflict of interest” brings to mind problems or worries, put your mind at ease.
+Just because someone has a conflict of interest (COI) does not mean they are doing anything wrong.
+Identified COIs are a recognition that an external interest or duty might overlap with the responsibilities someone has at the University of Louisville (UofL).

-So where does that leave us?
-The institution has developed policies and procedure available at http://louisville.edu/conflictofinterest to address conflicts of interest in order to ensure that university transactions are executed without bias.
-The phases of the process include: population identification, disclosure, review, management, and monitoring.
+UofL has policies and procedure available at http://louisville.edu/conflictofinterest to address conflicts of interest to ensure unbiased university transactions.
+The process includes: population identification, disclosure, review, management, and oversight.

-Management plans are the mechanisms by which the institution seeks to mitigate identified COIs.
-These documents include a variety of clauses and statements that guide individuals with COIs in the best way to ensure that their external activities/interests do not adversely affect or influence their role(s) at UofL.
-In some cases, it might call for an additional review of collected data, or having someone else prepare billing paperwork, or naming another individual as an advisor to students working on the project.
-Each item in the plan should work in concert with the others to provide the proper protections for the institutional activities.
-In order to ensure that the plans are working as intended, they must be monitored.
+Management plans are tools UofL uses to mitigate identified COIs.
+These plans guide Covered Persons with COIs to ensure external events/interests do not bias UofL activities.
+It might call for an extra review of collected data, or having someone else prepare billing paperwork, or naming another individual as an adviser to students working on the project.
+Each plan clause should work in concert with the others to provide the proper protections for UofL activities.
+To ensure the plans are working as intended, they must be monitored.

-This activity occurs at various levels.
-First line of defense is actually with the covered person.
-Wait a minute.
-Are you saying the individuals monitor themselves?
-Absolutely - to a certain extent.
-The covered person is in the best position to know when something he/she has disclosed is no longer applicable.
-At that point in time, this change is communicated to the COI Program and modifications to the plan may be in order.
-Additionally, the institution relies on the individual’s direct supervisor.
-These individuals are most closely aware of the covered person’s institutional responsibilities and can monitor how the plan is affecting execution of those duties.
-Next we have the COI Program itself.
-Information can be culled from external sources/reports that might have bearing on the management plan.
-Further, it is the COI Program’s responsibility to keep up to date with the best practices in the area of COI identification and management.
+Monitoring occurs at various levels.
+First line of defense is the Covered Person.
+The Covered Person is in the best position to know when the disclosure is no longer applicable.
+Communicating changes to the COIC Office can lead to changes in the plan.
+UofL also relies on the individual’s direct supervisor, or Appropriate Authority.
+These individuals are closely aware of the Covered Person’s institutional responsibilities and can monitor how the plan is affecting execution of those duties.
+Next, we have the COIC office itself.
+Information can be identified from external sources/reports that might have bearing on the management plan.
+Further, it is the COIC Office’s responsibility to keep up-to-date with the best practices around COI identification and management.

-While COIs can certainly be complex, we hope that this article serves as a brief, but helpful introduction.
-If you have additional questions or concerns related to COIs, please do not hesitate to contact the COI Program at email@example.com.
+While COIs can be complex, we hope that this article serves as a brief, but helpful introduction.
+If you have more questions or concerns related to COIs, please contact the COIC Office at email@example.com.